grugslair/betsy/README.md

 ### Init function

-The `init_function` takes in the is called at the `contract` on the `init_call_selector` defined in the create method with the `init_call_data` passed to the function.
-The function should return a single felt252 with an id for the game.
+The `init_function` takes in the is called at the `contract` on the `init_selector` defined in the create method with the `game_id` passed to the function.
+This function is called when they bet starts to start the process being bet on

 ### Winner function